Michael07112002/FM-data-webapp/README.md

   - HTML/CSS

   ## Future Improvements
+  - Take input of html file, saving the user from moving the raw outputted data from Football Manager into a csv file
   - Add visualsiations of data
   - Implement percentiles
   - Add a profile page for each player